 It is the manufacturer’s responsibility to:

 Distributors must verify the presence of both the CE marking and the necessary supporting documentation.
 If the product is being imported from a third country, the importer has to verify that the manufacturer outside the EU has undertaken the necessary steps and that the documentation is available upon request.

-Like any other mark, the CE Mark is misused, it is sometimes affixed to products that do not fulfill the requirements and conditions, or is affixed to products for which it is not required.
+Like any other mark, the CE Mark is misused, it is sometimes affixed to products that do not fulfil the requirements and conditions, or is affixed to products for which it is not required.
 Despite bearing the mark non-compliant devices can be potentially unreliable and dangerous, presenting electrical and fire hazards.
 A very similar CE marking has been alleged to stand for China Export because some Chinese manufacturers apply it to their products.